-What year is Call the Midwife 2021 set in?
+What year is Call the Midwife Season 10 set in?

-What happened in the first episode of season 10?
+What happened in the first episode of Call the Midwife Season 10?

 Sister Julienne and Dr Turner clashed over a private clinic venture that saw Trixie seconded to the Lady Emily Clinic in Chelsea, while Lucille came up with a plan that saved both her church and Cyril at the same time.
 Also, there was heartbreak when a baby boy was born without legs, and soon Dr Turner found himself on a mission to work out the reason why.
 You can read our review of episode one here.